MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 Each PR should usually address one issue at a time, unless multiple issues are related to the same PR fix.
 The PR can modify one or multiple files.
 If you're addressing multiple fixes on different files, separate PRs are preferred.

-If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
+If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the PR description.
 That way, the issue is automatically closed when the PR is merged.
-For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).
+For more information, see [Linking a pull request to an issue using a keyword](https://docs.github.com/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 The .NET team will review your PR and let you know if there are any other updates/changes necessary in order to approve it.